hamamou/defuse/readme.md

-# **nmergi**
+# **defuse**

-`nmergi` is a command-line tool for merging multiple PDF files into a single PDF document.
+`defuse` is a command-line tool for merging multiple PDF files into a single PDF document.
 It provides a simple interface, robust error handling, and extensibility using Dependency Injection.
-Powered by the `PdfSharp` library, `nmergi` is designed for developers and power users alike.
+Powered by the `PdfSharp` library, `defuse` is designed for developers and power users alike.

 ---